nikbearbrown/mba-finance/chapters/07-time-value-of-money-i-single-payment-value.md

 ### Warm-up

 **7.1** State the master TVM formula.
-Define each of the four variables.
+Define each of the four variables in one sentence each.
+Then explain in plain English what the factor $(1+r)^n$ is actually doing to the present value.

-**7.2** State the three reasons money has time value.
-Which is most important from a finance perspective?
+**7.2** State the three reasons money has time value and rank them by importance for corporate finance.
+In one sentence, explain why the dominant reason is "purely mechanical."

-**7.3** Use the Rule of 72 to estimate doubling times at 3%, 6%, 9%, and 12%.
+**7.3** Use the Rule of 72 to estimate doubling times at 2%, 4%, 6%, 8%, and 12%.
+Then verify one of them with the exact formula $n = \ln(2)/\ln(1+r)$.
+How close is the approximation?

 ### Application

-**7.4** Compute:
+**7.4** Compute the following.
+Show the formula setup and the arithmetic for each.

-(a) FV of $5,000 invested at 7% for 25 years.
+(a) FV of $8,000 invested at 6% for 20 years.
-(b) PV of $100,000 needed in 15 years at a 6% discount rate.
+(b) PV of $150,000 to be received in 12 years at a 7% discount rate.
-(c) The interest rate that turns $10,000 into $25,000 over 12 years.
+(c) The annual interest rate that turns $12,000 into $30,000 over 9 years.
-(d) The number of years for $50,000 to grow to $200,000 at 8%.
+(d) The number of years for $40,000 to grow to $160,000 at 6%.

-**7.5** Using the Fisher equation, compute the nominal rate required to deliver a 4% real return when inflation is expected to be 3.5%.
-Compare to the simple approximation.
+**7.5** Using the Fisher equation, compute the nominal rate required to deliver a 3.5% real return when expected inflation is 4%.
+Compare to the simple approximation of adding the two rates.
+By how many basis points does the approximation understate the exact answer?

-**7.6** A $1,000 deposit at 5% nominal annual rate, compounded:
-(a) Annually
-(b) Quarterly
-(c) Monthly
-(d) Daily

-Compute the future value after 1 year and after 30 years for each compounding frequency.
-By what percentage do the 30-year values differ between annual and daily compounding?
+**7.6** You invest $2,000 at a 6% stated annual rate.
+Compute the future value after 1 year and after 40 years under:

+(a) Annual compounding.
+(b) Monthly compounding.
+(c) Continuous compounding ($FV = PV \times e^{rn}$).

+By what percentage does 40-year continuous compounding exceed 40-year annual compounding?
+Why is the gap so much larger at 40 years than at 1 year?

 ### Synthesis

-**7.7** Two friends each save for retirement.
-Friend A starts at age 22, contributes $5,000 per year for 9 years (ages 22–30), and then stops contributing but lets the balance compound.
-Friend B starts at age 30, contributes $5,000 per year for 35 years (ages 30–65).
-Both earn 8% per year.
-At age 65:

-(a) How much has each friend contributed in total?
-(b) What is each friend's balance?
-(c) Explain the difference in plain English.
-What does this tell you about the value of starting early vs. contributing more?

-**7.8** Use TVM to evaluate one of your chosen company's recent decisions.
-Pick a major capital expenditure announced in the last 12 months — a factory, an acquisition, a major tech investment.
-Estimate the present value of the cash outflow at the time of the announcement (it may already be in present dollars if paid up front, or may need to be discounted if paid over time).
-Compare to the firm's market cap.
-Is this a material commitment?
-What discount rate would you use, and why?
+**7.7** Return to the Friend A / Friend B illustration.
+Verify both ending balances numerically at 8% compounded annually.
+(Hint: treat each year's $5,000 contribution as a separate single payment that compounds for its own number of years, then sum them.)
+What is the exact difference in their age-65 balances?
+What does the difference represent in terms of the cost of waiting?

+**7.8** A future $1 million cash flow is to be received in 25 years.

+(a) Compute its present value at discount rates of 3%, 6%, 9%, and 12%.
+(b) Which rate cuts the present value roughly in half compared to the 3% base case?
+(c) An analyst presents a single-number DCF valuation to a client and uses an 8% discount rate.
+A colleague argues it should be 10%.
+Using your results from (a), estimate what percentage of the stated value the disagreement would destroy.
+What does this tell you about the stakes of discount rate debates?

 ### Challenge

-**7.9** Inflation runs at 3% per year for 50 years.
-Use the Rule of 72 and the exact compound formula to compute (a) how much purchasing power is lost over the period, and (b) what nominal return an investor needs to earn just to break even on purchasing power.
-Compare to historical data on long-run inflation and equity returns from Chapter 12 (you can preview the data on FRED).

-**7.10** A company offers two compensation packages:
-- Package A: $80,000 per year for 4 years.
-- Package B: $50,000 per year for the first 4 years and a guaranteed $200,000 bonus at the end of year 4.

-Assume your discount rate is 6%.
-Which is the better deal?
-Now consider how your answer changes if the discount rate is 12%.
-What does the sensitivity tell you about the role of the discount rate in financial decisions?

----

-## Chapter summary

-- Money has time value because (1) money invested today earns a return; (2) future payments carry default risk; (3) people prefer present consumption.
-- The master formula: $FV = PV \times (1+r)^n$.
-Four variables; given any three, you can solve for the fourth.
-- **Compounding** (forward in time) and **discounting** (backward in time) are the same operation in opposite directions.
-- More frequent compounding produces higher future values; the effect is small over short horizons and substantial over long ones.
-- The **Fisher equation** $(1 + r_\text{nominal}) = (1 + r_\text{real}) \times (1 + \text{inflation})$ links nominal and real rates exactly.
-The simple subtraction is a useful approximation.
-- The **Rule of 72** estimates doubling time as $72/r$ for any growth rate.

----

-## What would change my mind

-The chapter argues that the single-payment TVM formula is the foundation of all financial valuation, and that mastering its four directions is the foundational quantitative skill of the field.
-The reading would have to revise if (a) a non-discount-based approach to valuation became the dominant practice — some heterodox economists argue against discounting, particularly for long-horizon environmental and intergenerational decisions, but these debates haven't displaced the TVM framework in finance, or (b) the assumption that money has time value broke down in some persistent way — negative real interest rates over a sustained period would do this, and we've had brief episodes (2010s, briefly 2020), but not persistent ones.

-## Still puzzling

-The genuinely hard question this chapter sets up but doesn't resolve is *what discount rate to use*.
-The formula $PV = FV/(1+r)^n$ is mechanical; the choice of $r$ is judgment-laden.
-Should I discount future cash flows of a startup at the same rate as future cash flows of the US government?
-Obviously not — the risk is different.
-But how much different, and how do I quantify it?
-That question is the engine of Chapters 11 (DCF), 14 (CAPM and beta), and 17 (WACC).
-The TVM machinery is precise; what we put into the machinery is approximate.
-Honest analysts say so explicitly when they present valuations.

----

-## Connections forward

-- **Chapter 8** extends to streams of equal payments (annuities, perpetuities).
-- **Chapter 9** handles arbitrary cash flow streams.
-- **Chapter 10** uses TVM to price bonds.
-- **Chapter 11** uses TVM (via DCF) to value stocks.
-- **Chapter 16** uses TVM to evaluate corporate capital projects (NPV, IRR).
-- **Chapter 17** computes WACC — the discount rate the firm itself uses.

----
+**7.9** Tuition at a selective US university was approximately $5,000 per year in 1975 and approximately $60,000 per year in 2025.
+Use the implied-rate formula to compute the compound annual growth rate of tuition over this period.
+Then compute what tuition would be in 2045 if that rate continues.
+Compare your 2045 figure to median US household income growth over the same 1975–2025 period (look it up or use an estimate of roughly 2% real).
+What does the comparison suggest about the long-run trajectory of college affordability?

+**7.10** The two-offer puzzle at the opening of this chapter has a breakeven rate of approximately 4.88%.
+Solve for this exactly using the formula, then explain: if your personal opportunity cost — the return you could actually earn on the money — is unknown, how would you use the breakeven rate as a decision tool?
+Give a concrete example of a situation where knowing the breakeven rate is more useful than knowing the discount rate itself.

 ---